Commercial efficiency

 Important: Tell the person what to do, don't ask them.

-As long as the assistant is leading the discussion, you will not get away with it.
+It's your cold call!
+As long as the assistant leads the discussion, you'll never get out of it.

 Also, speak in the present tense.

-Prospecting is action.
-We are in the moment.
+Sales prospecting is all about action.
+We're in the moment.

 Ban the conditional tense, the imperfect tense, the plus-que-perfect tense, and in general everything that your old bespectacled French teacher desperately tried to teach you.